nicbou/focused-blocklist/README.md

 # focused-blocklist

-Blocks related content and other unwanted feeds
+Blocks related content feeds, upsells and secondary feeds from websites that don't need them.